r-universe-org/recheck/README.md

 The goal of to provide a simple tool that can run on free infrastructure to quickly check for potential problems with reverse dependencies of your package.
-It is still up to you to interpret the check results, and possibly compare them against other results to identify regressions.
+It is still up to you to interpret the results, and possibly compare them with results shown on CRAN to identify regressions.

+You can also run the tool twice with two different versions of your package but we do not do this by default right now.

 ## Supported platfroms